felixangell/phi/README.md

 Phi is a minimal code editor designed to look pretty, run fast, and be easy to configure and use.
 It's primary function is for editing code.

 Note that this is a work in progress and is very buggy!
-The editor is written as if it's a game, so it will probably **eat up your battery**, as well as **run possibly quite slow** - especially if you dont have a dedicated GPU - and probably **crash frequently**.
+The editor is still a work in progress, there is a chance it will **eat up your battery**, **run possibly quite slow**, and probably **crash frequently**.

 **Do not edit your precious files with this editor!**